1994–95 NASCAR SuperTruck Series exhibition races

-In 1994 and early 1995, seven demonstration races for the newly-born NASCAR SuperTruck Series were held.
+In 1994 and early 1995, seven non-championship demonstration races for the newly-born NASCAR SuperTruck Series were held.
 The races were broadcast during coverage of the Winter Heat Series and were held on tracks primarily based on the West Coast of the United States, featuring four to five trucks each.
 The series helped begin the careers of future NASCAR drivers like Greg Biffle, Kurt Busch, Matt Crafton, and Ron Hornaday Jr.

 Another exhibition race was held at the Homestead Motorsports Complex at the end of the 1995 season called the NASCAR Supertruck 25, though not as a Winter Heat race.

 Supertruck Mesa Marin 20

 The race was run as a support event to the NASCAR Featherlite Southwest Tour.

 Craig Huartson, a NASCAR AutoZone Elite Division, Southeast Series driver, won the pole for the race with a lap speed of 91.227 mph.
 After leading the first lap, he lost the lead to offroad racer Dave Ashley, who led for seven laps before relinquishing it to Rob MacCachren.
 MacCachren would lead until lap 13, when P. J. Jones claimed first, and led for the remainder of the race, beating Gary Collins by 15 seconds.
 Jones won the race in a Ford, though the team switched to Chevrolet for the next race after General Motors offered the team a technical package.